dwbowman1992/ESG/README.md

 npm start

-localhost:8080 is where the application is served
+localhost:8080 is where the application is served unless otherwise stated in the webpack output in your terminal after running npm start

 -------------------------------------------------------